 - Selling Prices: When the Benchmark Selling Prices are applied to the sales plan of the Farmgate Milk Price Commodity Business, Farmgate Milk Price Revenue (in USD) will be determined.
-Benchmark Selling Prices should: - Reflect actual prices realised by Fonterra on the sale of Reference Commodity Products across a range of contract terms consistent with normal market conventions. - Result in Fonterra facing strong incentives to optimise its Product Mix. - Result in Fonterra facing strong incentives to maximise its Benchmark Selling Prices.
+Benchmark Selling Prices should: - Reflect actual prices realised by Fonterra on the sale of Reference Commodity Products across a range of contract terms which is consistent with prevailing market conventions. - Result in Fonterra facing strong incentives to optimise its Product Mix. - Result in Fonterra facing strong incentives to maximise its Benchmark Selling Prices.